Aalto-CFD/DLBFoam/README.md

 }
 ```

-* (Optional) Add the refmapping subdictionary to chemistryProperties file if you want to
+* (Optional) Set the refmapping as active in chemistryProperties file if you want to
     use the reference mapping method:

 ```